MariaGoniIba/Linear-acceleration-from-accelerometer-smartphone/README.md

 * <ins>Step 5</ins>: Filter the resulting acceleration with a 3rd order Butterworth high-pass filter (HPF) with 0.3Hz cutoff frequency.

 I use the HPF to remove low-frequency noise or drift from the signal.
-The reason to apply it after computing the linear acceleration, is because the low-frequency noise or drift can also affect the acceleration estimate, and removing it beforehand could bias the acceleration estimation.
+The reason to apply it after computing the linear acceleration, is because the low-frequency noise or drift can affect the acceleration estimate, and removing it beforehand could bias the acceleration estimation.

 ## Script